Xubuntu/wiki.xubuntu.org/content/qa/new_tester_start.md

 title: "Guide for New Testers"
 ---

-After reading the [introduction on the website](https://xubuntu.org/contribute/qa), this \'New Tester\' wiki will take you through the simple steps that will enable you to join the community, start to help making Xubuntu better, and get testing.
+After reading the [introduction on the website](https://xubuntu.org/contribute/qa), this 'New Tester' wiki will take you through the simple steps that will enable you to join the community, start to help making Xubuntu better, and get testing.

-It\'s important to remember that pretty much anything that you are able to do during a development cycle is of great use to the Xubuntu community.
-Even if you\'ve only got 30 minutes during the whole development cycle to test that Xubuntu installs properly then this would be both a very worthwhile contribution and, most importantly, greatly appreciated.
+It's important to remember that pretty much anything that you are able to do during a development cycle is of great use to the Xubuntu community.
+Even if you've only got 30 minutes during the whole development cycle to test that Xubuntu installs properly then this would be both a very worthwhile contribution and, most importantly, greatly appreciated.

-To avoid confusion, first it\'s worth clearing up a few terms which we use both within these pages and elsewhere in the Xubuntu world:
+To avoid confusion, first it's worth clearing up a few terms which we use both within these pages and elsewhere in the Xubuntu world:

 -   OS - Operating System, referring here to Xubuntu